keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

 Note the following:

-* One `KeptnEvaluationDefinition` resource can include multiple `objective` fields that reference additional metrics.
+- One `KeptnEvaluationDefinition` resource can include multiple `objective` fields that reference additional metrics.
   In this example, you might want to also query available memory, disk space, and other resources that are required for the deployment.
-* The `KeptnMetric` resources that are referenced in a `KeptnEvaluationDefinition` resource
+- The `KeptnMetric` resources that are referenced in a `KeptnEvaluationDefinition` resource
-  * can be defined on different namespaces in the cluster
-  * can query different instances of different types of metric providers
+  - can be defined on different namespaces in the cluster -can query different instances of different types of metric providers
-* All objectives within a `KeptnEvaluationDefinition` resource are evaluated in order.
+- All objectives within a `KeptnEvaluationDefinition` resource are evaluated in order.
   If the evaluation of any objective fails, the `KeptnEvaluation` itself fails.
-* You can define multiple evaluations for each stage (pre- and post-deployment).
+- You can define multiple evaluations for each stage (pre- and post-deployment).
   These evaluations run in parallel so the failure of one evaluation has no effect on whether other evaluations are completed.
-* The results of each evaluation is written to a [KeptnEvaluation](../reference/api-reference/lifecycle/v1alpha3/index.md#keptnevaluation) resource.
+- The results of each evaluation is written to a [KeptnEvaluation](../reference/api-reference/lifecycle/v1alpha3/index.md#keptnevaluation) resource.